litdb/litdb.dev/MyApp/_pages/customize.md

 }
 ```

-For example, this `DateConverter` is used to convert `Date` objects to and from MySQL's `DATETIME` format:
+For example, this `DateConverter` is used to convert `Date` objects to and from MySQL's `DATETIME` data type:

 ```ts
 class DateConverter implements TypeConverter